March in global missions history: It happened today!

 distribution.
 GEM has helped establish new churches in a dozen European nations.

-his life Kino worked in Pimeria Alta (now southern Arizona and northern Sonora in
+of his life Kino worked in Pimeria Alta (now southern Arizona and northern Sonora in

-Taensa village on Lake Saint Joseph near modern Newellton, Louisiana.
+the Taensa village on Lake Saint Joseph near modern Newellton, Louisiana.
 When the building

 caught fire, the tribal shaman told the women of the tribe to throw their small children into the